Tariq-Mehmood-Malik/Docker/README.md

    The Docker client is the interface through which users interact with Docker.
 It can be a command-line interface (CLI) or a graphical user interface (GUI).
 The client sends requests to the Docker daemon (server) via REST API to build, run, and manage containers.
 It can be on the same machine as the Docker daemon or on a remote system.

 2. **Host**:
    The Docker host is the machine (physical or virtual) that runs the Docker daemon.It is responsible for building, running, and managing containers.
-The Docker daemon listens for API requests from the Docker client and communicates with other components, like the registry, to fetch or store images.

 3. **Registry**:
    A registry is a storage system for Docker images.
 Docker Hub is the default public registry, but private registries can also be used.
 The registry stores Docker images, which are used to create containers.
 The Docker client can pull images from the registry or push images to it.